dariadia/meleton/README.md

 - All data is saved locally in LocalStorage;
 - If there is 1 hour left before the marked event (if the application page was opened earlier) or less (e.g., say, the client opened the application 23 minutes before the event), a dialog box with a notification (notification text) and a number of -minutes remaining before the start of the event.
 The dialog box can be closed;
 - The user can click the button next to current month in the calendar and select a different label through a popup.
 For e.g., they need to open the next year;
-– The user can switch between “open month” – past/next with an arrow at the top of the calendar;
+– The user can switch between the current month – past/next with an arrow at the top of the calendar;
 - The "today" button returns the user to the current date.